WillowDeploy/willow-deploy/README.md

-# A better Github Releases UI
+# The Deploy Button

-A user-focused workflow driven UI for GitHub.
+A user-focused workflow driven UI for GitHub Releases.

 # Setup